CIDO-ontology/anti-coronavirus-drugs/README.md

 - **Biological processes involving the drug targets**: are stored in the file: https://github.com/CIDO-ontology/anti-coronavirus-drugs/blob/master/docs/Protein_DAVID_GOTERM_BP.xlsx
 126 biological processes involving the 161 drug targets were significantly enriched based on a Gene Ontology (GO) enrichment analysis with FDR values smaller than 0.005.
 The proteins were used in the GO analysis hosted by DAVID Bioinformatics Resources (https://david.ncifcrf.gov/home.jsp).

-## CIDO Ontology Representation and Analysis
+## CIDO Ontology Representation and Analysis of Anti-coronavirus Drugs

 - **CIDO representation of anti-coronavirus drugs and related information**: The Coronavirus Infectious Disease Ontology (CIDO) is used as the platform to systematically represent the anticoronavirus drugs and related information.
 The detailed information about the CIDO representation can be found in our preprint paper: https://www.preprints.org/manuscript/202003.0413/v1.